$k$-type Chaos for Induced Group Actions on Hyperspaces: Introduction

 \section{Introduction}

 Given a topological space $X$, its hyperspace $\mathcal{K}(X)$ is defined as the collection of all non-empty compact subsets of $X$.
 The study of dynamical systems on hyperspaces has a rich history, offering insights into the ``collective'' behavior of a system when individual points are replaced by subsets.
-Traditionally, much of this work has focused on discrete dynamical systems generated by a single continuous map $f: X \to X$, where the induced map $\hat{f}$ acts on the hyperspace $\mathcal{K}(X)$ (see, e.g., \cite{Akin2017, Banks2005,prajapati2020expansive, RomanFlores2003, Sharma2010}).
+Traditionally, much of this work has focused on discrete dynamical systems generated by a single continuous map $f: X \to X$, where the induced map $\hat{f}$ acts on the hyperspace $\mathcal{K}(X)$ (see, e.g., \cite{Akin2017, Banks2005, prajapati2020expansive, RomanFlores2003, Sharma2010}).
 These studies have revealed profound connections, such as the equivalence between certain chaotic properties of $f$ and those of $\hat{f}$.
+Recently, there have been several attempts to extend these ideas to more general settings involving group actions and their induced actions on hyperspaces (see, for example, \cite{huang2022topological}).

-In this paper, we extend these investigations to the more general and complex setting of group actions.
-Throughout this paper $(X, d)$ denotes a compact metric space, and let $\Gamma$ be a group acting on $X$ by homeomorphisms.
-We will define the induced action of $\GammaHat$ on $Sub_X$, the collection of all closed subsets of $X$.
-Since $X$ is a compact metric space it follows that $Sub_X = \mathcal{K}(X)$; here, we reserve the notation $Sub_X$ for the hyperspace of $X$.
-Our primary goal is to understand how the dynamical properties of $(X, \Gamma)$ relate to the induced group action $(\SubX, \GammaHat)$.
+In this paper, we focus on dynamical systems generated by $\mathbb{Z}^d$-actions.
+Throughout, $(X,d)$ denotes a compact metric space, and we consider continuous actions of $\mathbb{Z}^d$ on $X$.
+We define the induced action on the hyperspace $\SubX$, the collection of all closed subsets of $X$.
+Since $X$ is compact and metric, we have $\SubX = \mathcal{K}(X)$; however, we retain the notation $\SubX$ to emphasize the hyperspace viewpoint.
+Our main objective is to investigate how the dynamical behavior of the $\mathbb{Z}^d$-action on $X$ is reflected in, and influenced by, the corresponding induced action on $\SubX$.

-The transition from single-map dynamics to group actions introduces new challenges and nuances.
-For a single map, concepts like iterates ($f^k$) and asymptotic behavior for large $k$ are well-defined.
-In a general group, the notion of ``iterates'' is replaced by arbitrary group elements, and ``sufficiently large'' or ``far from the identity'' requires careful generalization.
-Previous works, such as \cite{Banks2005} by Banks and \cite{RomanFlores2003} by Rom\'an-Flores, provide a strong foundation for the single-map case.
-We aim to adapt and generalize their key theorems and definitions to our group action framework, exploring how properties like transitivity, weak mixing, mixing, and the existence of dense periodic points transfer between the base space $X$ and its hyperspace $\SubX$.
+A fundamental difficulty in passing from single-map dynamics to $\mathbb{Z}^d$-actions lies in the absence of a natural linear notion of time.
+For a single map, iterates $f^n$ and asymptotic behavior as $n \to \infty$ are well-defined.
+In contrast, for $\mathbb{Z}^d$-actions, dynamics evolve along multiple directions, and the idea of ``large iterates'' must be interpreted different.
+To address this issue, we adopt the notion of $k$-type orders on $\mathbb{Z}^d$ introduced by Oprocha \cite{oprocha2007chain} and further developed by Shah and Das \cite{shah2015different, shah2015note}.